massalabs/massa-sc-runtime/docs/Tutorial:-How-to-create-a-smart-contract-on-Massa.md

 ## Create your first dApp

-Interacting with smart-contracts through the command line client is usually cumbersome and you are probably more used to interact with smart-contracts through regular websites such as [sushi.com](https://www.sushi.com/).
+Interacting with smart-contracts through the command line client is usually cumbersome, and you are probably more used to interact with smart-contracts through regular websites such as [sushi.com](https://www.sushi.com/).

 We'll see in this part how you can host your dApp on a website and how to enable people to interact with your smart-contract directly from the browser using the web3 Massa library.

 ### The front

 Now let's start building out the client-side application that will talk to our smart-contract.
-We'll do this by modifying the HTML and Javascript files made by [React for their tutorial](https://reactjs.org/tutorial/tutorial.html).
-What we'll essentialy do is replace the standard functions used to play the game and store the state of the game with smart-contracts actions.
+We'll do this by modifying the HTML and JavaScript files made by [React for their tutorial](https://reactjs.org/tutorial/tutorial.html).
+What we'll essentially do is replace the standard functions used to play the game and store the state of the game with smart-contracts actions.

 You do not have to be a front-end expert to follow along with this part of the tutorial.
-I have intentionally kept the HTML and Javascript code very simple, and we will not spend much time focusing on it.
+I have intentionally kept the HTML and JavaScript code simple, and we will not spend much time focusing on it.

 We'll be using the front end made by [React for their tutorial](https://reactjs.org/tutorial/tutorial.html).